Hiccup246/norm-macdonald-quotes/README.md

 A website to honour the late and great Norm Macdonald by spreading his words to the world

 ## TODO
-- Implement proper seo
+- Implement the whole "as mouse moves the squares behind the image move a bit
+- Deploy the project
 - Gather a massive list of quotes into a json file
-- Deploy the project
-- Implement the whole "as mouse moves the squares behind the image move a bit
 - Gallery for headline font in different languages
 - Think about supporting different languages from within the application
 - Think about sms and email support
 - Thnk about external json api
+- Think about further SEO optimisations
+- ~~Implement proper seo~~
 - ~~Gather a small selection of quotes into a json file~~
 - ~~Implement new quote functionality~~
 - ~~Implement figma design~~